laurenforrest/starter-hugo-academic2/content/team/affiliated/ayla/index.md

 ---

-Ayla is a fifth-year clinical psychology PhD student at Hofstra University, who is currently on internship at the DC VA.
+Ayla Gioia, PhD is a postdoctoral fellow at the NYU Langone Military Family Center.
 Ayla’s research focuses on (1) bridging the gap between eating disorder research and practice by examining clinicians’ experiences implementing empirically supported treatments in real-world settings and (2) examining shared mechanisms underlying eating disorders and self injurious thoughts and behaviors.

 Ayla and I began working together after being matched through the Academy for Eating Disorders' Early Career Special Interest Group Mentee-Mentor program.
 We were matched in 2021 and have worked together ever since!

-You can contact Ayla at agioia4@pride.hofstra.edu.

 **Ayla's papers and projects in my lab include:**